 Getting started with cross-platform markup for mobile eevices

 Let us know how you feel about this

 XAML—the eXtensible Application Markup Language—allows developers to define user interfaces in Xamarin.Forms applications using markup rather than code.
-XAML is never required in a Xamarin.Forms program, but it is often more succinct than equivalent code, more visually coherent, and potentially toolable.
+XAML is never required in a Xamarin.Forms program, but it is often more succinct and more visually coherent than equivalent code, and potentially toolable.
 XAML is particularly well suited for use with the popular MVVM (Model-View-ViewModel) application architecture: XAML defines the View that is linked to ViewModel code through XAML-based data bindings.

 XAML Basics Contents

 - Part 1.
 Getting Started with XAML

 - Part 4.
 Data Binding Basics

 - Part 5.
 From Data Binding to MVVM

 In addition to these XAML Basics articles, you can download chapters of the book Creating Mobile Apps with Xamarin.Forms: